MordechaiWein/Popular-meme-app/README.md

 Each individual Li’s inner text is set to the meme’s name

 When each Li tag is clicked the meme and its name are displayed on the page.
 Specifically -
+- I render all the Li’s into an array